 She said: “We had to go to £100k because we are now daily and you can’t offer £1million every day – no show would be able to afford that.
 We’re regularly giving away £10,000, which is a life-changing amount of money, and enormous for a daytime TV programme.”

 Meanwhile, Davina vowed 'never to retire' as she revealed the one programme she'd love to host.

 The former Big Brother presenter said: “I’m never retiring.
 You’ll have to prise the microphone out of my dead hand!
 The one TV programme I would love to present – and I do give Ben Shephard a hard time about this – is Ninja Warrior UK.

 "I just think it’s very me.”

-The £100k Drop begins on Monday 7th May on Channel 4, airing every weekday at 4.00pm.
+The £100k Drop begins airs on Channel 4.